jbaragry/ardoq-python-client/README.md

 - model
     - get by ID
     - get all models and templates
+    - print model to get IDs for component and reference types
+    - find reference_type by name
+    - find component_type by name
 - folder
   - create
   - get by ID and all folders